Have you ever tried to lose weight and failed?

 Who Is Eligible for Wegovy?

-The FDA approved Wegovy for patients with excess weight and obesity with a BMI of 30 or higher and patients with a BMI of 27 or higher with an additional obesity-related health condition such as Type 2 diabetes, high blood pressure, and high cholesterol.
+The FDA approved Wegovy for patients with excess weight and obesity with a BMI of 30 or higher and patients with a BMI of 27 or higher with an additional obesity-related health condition, such as type 2 diabetes, high blood pressure, and high cholesterol.

 Wegovy is supposed to be supplemented with dietary changes and increased physical activity.